25 Oct 2019

 1.Rate of digital transformation adoption, Smart Insights, (2019)

 2.Revenue growth attributed to digital transformation, Gartner, (2017)

 4.Personalisation and yearly revenue, Boston Consulting Group, (2017)

-As Chief Operating Officer, Warren combines his passion for creating a winning strategy with a knack for numbers.
+As CEO, Warren combines his passion for creating a winning strategy with a knack for people and numbers.
 When he's not in the office, he can be found on the side of the pitch coaching his sons' football team.

 6 Jul 2020

 Infinity’s HubSpot integration: Connect calls campaigns today!